Electronic Signature Laws & Regulations - The European Union

 - A QES based on a qualified certificate issued in one EU Member State shall be recognised as a qualified electronic signature in all other EU Member States.

 A QES benefits from mutual recognition in every EU Member State and in the UK.
-A qualified certificate issued by a QTSP in any EU Member State is recognised as a qualified certificate across the EU and in the UK.
+A qualified certificate issued by a European QTSP is also recognised as a qualified certificate in every EU Member State and in the UK.
 A QES based on a qualified certificate is presumed to be authentic and is therefore the gold standard for electronic signatures.

 A simple electronic signature and an AdES cannot be denied legal effect or admissibility in evidence solely because of their electronic nature.
 This is known as the non-discrimination principle.
 It means that a national or EU court may not discard the signature (or a document) on the grounds that it is in electronic form.
 However, the court must still verify whether there are any execution formalities under EU or national law that apply to the particular document.
-Execution formalities may, for example, mean that certain documents (such as wills) are not capable of electronic execution in some EU legal systems, or the governing law may prescribe the use of an AdES or QES.
+Execution formalities may, for example, mean that certain documents (such as wills) are not capable of electronic execution in some EU legal systems.
+In some use cases, the governing law may prescribe the use of an AdES or QES.

 The interaction between eIDAS and national law is considered below.

 TSPs are natural or legal persons that provide one or more electronic services relating to activities such as the creation, validation and preservation of e-signatures, e-seals or electronic time stamps.
 TSPs can operate either as qualified or as non-qualified trust service providers.
 TSPs are essential to the e-signature ecosystem established by eIDAS and are required in order to provide AdES and QES.
 Prior to the availability of cloud signatures, a user would use physical devices to apply digital signatures in Acrobat Sign.
 For an improved user experience, a user can now apply a digital signature by remotely (and securely) accessing the user’s digital certificate that is stored in the cloud by a TSP.